 During their stints as Teach For America corps members, Tom Torkelson and JoAnn Gama founded the IDEA Academy as an after school program in Donna, TX in 1998.
 It was created as a way to help combat some of the major educational deficiencies they saw in their students, focusing the program on student achievement and college readiness.

 Torkelson and Gama named the program IDEA, an acronym for “Individuals Dedicated to Excellence and Achievement,” and “No Excuses!” was their motto.
 IDEA enjoyed quick success, and the state of Texas granted a charter to IDEA in 2000.
 Beginning with only grades 4 to 8, the original flagship campus in Donna has expanded into a Pre-K — 12 campus today.

 IDEA Public Schools embarked upon an ambitious expansion plan in 2005, titled “The 2012 Plan,” with the goal of launching 22 IDEA schools across the Rio Grande Valley by the year 2012.

 By 2022, we will operate 173 schools in 10 regions educating 100,000 students on their road to college.

 The flagship campus in Donna graduated its first class of seniors in 2007, sending 100% of its graduating students to college.
 To date, IDEA has kept its promise of sending all students to college.
-In the 2016-17 school year, IDEA graduated over 670 seniors from nine campuses, and for the tenth consecutive year, 100% of our seniors were accepted to college.
+In the 2018-19 school year, IDEA graduated more than 1,185 seniors from fifteen campuses, and for the thirteenth consecutive year, 100% of our seniors were accepted to college.